ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

 The above process will run the shell script that does the following:

-- Using ADB, the tool will extract the latest bug reports from the phone in a zip file.
+- Using ADB, the tool will extract the latest bug reports from the smartphone in a zip file.
 - It will then extract the Bluetooth logs from the zip file.
 - Using tshark, the tool filters relevant information from the logs.
 - It then executes the `bluetooth_report_generator.py` python script to generate the reports from the file.